 Energy Boundaries: Too Little

 Multiple sources of input can include information from our ancestral fields, non-corporeal beings, psychic connection and energetic enmeshment with other people, significant transpersonal collective trends, and soul history influences.
-I experienced a soul history influence when I was dating someone and noticed I was having thoughts about them which were strange and highly unusual for me.
-An energy reader illuminated the source as being a past life association that was playing out again in the current dynamic.

 Insufficient boundaries can create a state of being over-merged with and undifferentiated from non-self input.
 Whatever is happening in our personal space we tend to identify with ourselves.
 This is at least partly because self and non-self input can register in similar ways.
 My anxiety and anxiety in my field from another source can feel the same – as an experience of anxiety.
 My thoughts and thoughts in my field from another source can occur in the same way – as the detection of thoughts.
 It can be difficult to distinguish sources of input without additional means of discernment.

 In general non-self input can be distinguished by unusual intensity, unusual content, and lack of reasonable present-day context.
 Anything that registers as “weird” likely merits some attention.
-If I find myself unable to explain an experience or doing mental gymnastics to find a reasonable source, I see these as indicators of the possible presence non-self energy.
+If I find myself unable to explain an experience or doing mental gymnastics to find a reasonable source, I see these as indicators of the possible presence of non-self energy.

 When multiple signals are present the aim is to sort them out.
 External signals can be reduced by the development of energetic boundaries.
 Boundaries can take time to strengthen and become effective so it is important to reinforce your boundary intentions daily.
+A good resource for developing energetic boundaries is The Lover Within by Julie Henderson.

 Signals that are more internal to our systems can take time to transform/transmute or clear.
 Some practices are oriented toward this type of purification, like yogic prana exercises.
 Healing work and energy body clearing address that which needs to be worked with more consciously and not just released from the external field.